azumafuji/kimsellis-com/content/en/home/lorem.md

 **The Chiswick Festival**

 Starting August 10th I will be teaching at the Ionic Temple at Chiswick House and Gardens.
+Classes will run through September.
   - Mondays 7:30-8:30a
-  - Tuesday 6:30 - 7:30p
+  - Tuesday 6:30-7:30p

 Tickets are £12/class.
-Book online at Chiswickfestival.com
+Book online at [Chiswickfestival.com] (https://chiswickfestival.com)

 **Online Yoga**
   - Saturday 9am, Yoga for Strength, intermediates